BEST Ginger Molasses Cookies (Soft & Chewy)

 - Room temperature ingredients: Just the butter, make sure the butter is softened to room temperature and not melted.
 This is crucial for the butter to cream well with the sugar.

-- Careful not to over mix: Beat the cookie batter until everything just combines and comes together.
-Over mixing can produce super tough cookies, we don’t want this.
+- Careful not to overmix: Beat the cookie batter until everything just combines and comes together.
+Overmixing can produce super tough cookies, we don’t want this.

 - Add-ons/customizations: Toss in a bit of chopped crystallized ginger for more chewiness!
-Additionally, you can lightly frost them with some mascarpone frosting or cream cheese frosting, extra yum.

 Make Ahead Cookies

-Storing These Ginger Molasses Cookies
+Storing Your Ginger Molasses Cookies:

-Keep any leftover cookies stored inside of an airtight container on the counter for up to 3 days.
+Keep any leftover cookies stored inside of an airtight container on the counter for up to 1 week.
 Alternatively, you can freeze these cookies for up to 1 month.

-- Prep Time: 15 mins
+- Prep Time: 15 minutes

-- Cook Time: 10 mins
+- Cook Time: 10 minutes

-- Total Time: 25 mins
+- Total Time: 25 minutes

-- Yield: 15 cookies 1x
+- Yield: 30-33 cookies

-- Category: Dessert
+- Category: Desserts & Sweets

 - Method: Baking